ivomig/Podcastr/README.md

 ## 🔖 Layout

-You can see the project layout through the links below:
+You can see the project layout through the link below:

 - [Layout Web](https://www.figma.com/file/UwFEntsHpHYJlHNQAQr4gA/Podcastr?node-id=160%3A2761)